Scarlett Maguire - Private Tutor in London

-I have done a mixture of intensive work over short periods and work throughout the year to prepare students in English language, all her students have met with great success.
+I have done a mixture of intensive work over short periods and work throughout the year to prepare students in English language exams, and they have all met with great success.

 I have been working closely with several preparing for the entrance process for St Paul’s and Godolphin, specifically with maths.
-They have all made huge improvement and have got into excellent schools.
+They have all made huge improvement and have gained admission into excellent schools.

 A Level media studies

 Extensive support across the coursework and exam requirements

 A Level English